Alien Soldier: Reception

 For its original Mega Drive release, Famitsu provided Alien Soldier with a score of 24 out of 40.
-Mean Machines called it "a real gameplayer's game", citing the unrelenting waves of enemies and high difficulty.
+Mean Machines Sega called it "a real gameplayer's game", citing the unrelenting waves of enemies and high difficulty.
 They noted how Treasure was beginning to establish a pattern of good games, and called Alien Soldier a modern classic.
 Simon Clays of Computer and Video Games found it to be challenging and unique by basing its gameplay on boss fights.
-Other editors from the magazine complemented the boss design and animations.
+Other editors from the magazine complimented the boss design and animations.

 Frank Provo of GameSpot reviewed the Wii Virtual Console release in 2007, citing the excellent graphics, sound, and general intensity of the game.
 He noted initial difficulty adjusting to the controls and game design.
 However, once accustomed, he said, "you start totally feeling what it must be like to be an army of one trading firepower with some of the universe's largest, most elaborate creatures.
 That's a great feeling."
 Lucas M. Thomas of IGN noted the game's many similarities to Gunstar Heroes and recommended Alien Soldier to those who enjoyed it.
 "Alien Soldier is a long-lost piece of Treasure's action gaming legacy," said Thomas.
 "It's got the fast-firing, high-energy, overly-explosive intensity that fans of the company have come to expect."
 Darren Calvert of Nintendo Life described the graphics and animation as some of the best on the Mega Drive.
 He found the game difficult, but still enjoyable for fans of the run and gun genre.
 Dan Whitehead of Eurogamer described the game as "manically-paced" and "bizarrely creative" while also providing a disclaimer that it's "really hectic and difficult if you're not into this sort of thing."